wp-plugins/player/readme.txt

 You should simply include the link of the YouTube video.
 Please note that the links should have http//: format instead of the https:// since the second option does not work with Flash.

 = 7.
 Can I customize the Spider Video Player? =
 Yes, you can use one of the standard themes of the player included in the package and change them according to your needs and preferences.
-Moreover, you can create your own themes customizing all parameters.
+Moreover, you can create your own themes.